Zions Bank Review: Regional Locations With Online Accessibility

-Chase has a product assortment that puts most regional banks to shame, and it currently offers a new account opening bonus.
+Chase Bank has a product assortment that puts most regional banks to shame, and often offers a new account opening bonus.
 But if you’d rather get a higher rate of interest all the time, take a good look at Zions Bank.

 Zions Bank vs. Bank of America

-Even though Zions Bank is a regional bank with a limited brick-and-mortar footprint, it’s still a safe choice because has the digital banking tools to make up the difference.
-By offering significantly higher interest rates for online-only money market accounts, Zions Bank is clearly catering to the customer who wants to do all their banking online, so the bank’s physical locations don’t matter.
+Zions Bank is a regional bank with a limited brick-and-mortar footprint, but has the digital banking tools to make up the difference.
+By offering significantly higher interest rates for online-only money market accounts, Zions Bank is clearly catering to the customer who wants to do all their banking online so the bank’s physical locations don’t matter.

-- Zions Bank is a division of Zions Bancorporation, N.A., (NASDAQ:ZION), a publicly traded company.
+- Zions Bank is a division of Zions Bancorporation, N.A., (NASDAQ:Zions), a publicly-traded company.

 - How many branches does Zions Bank have?

-- Zions Bank has 122 branches in Utah, Idaho and Wisconsin.
+- Zions Bank has 122 branches in Utah, Idaho and Wyoming.

 - Does Zions Bank have mobile deposit?

-- Yes.
-With the Zions Bank mobile app, you can deposit checks as well as transfer funds, check balances and perform other account-management tasks.
+- With the Zions Bank mobile app, you can deposit checks, as well as transfer funds, check balances and more.

 - What services does Zions Bank offer?

-- Zions Bank offers checking accounts and savings accounts, including money market accounts and CDs.
-It also offers credit cards, personal, auto, student and home loans, and private banking and wealth planning.
-Zions provides business banking products and services, too.
+- Zions Bank offers checking accounts; savings accounts, including money market accounts and CDs; credit cards; personal, auto, student and home loans; private banking and wealth planning; and business banking.

 - Who is the CEO of Zions Bank?

-- A. Scott Anderson is president and CEO of Zions Bank.
+- Scott Anderson is president and CEO of Zions Bank.

-This content is not provided by Zions Bank.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Zions Bank.
+Editorial Note: This content is not provided by Zions Banks.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Zions.